XplorodoX/pueue_installer/README.md

 # pueue_installer

 This script is designed to automatically install Pueue on Linux devices.
-It is important to note that the script will only work on Linux and not on any other operating system.
+It is important to note that the script will only work on Linux at this time and not on any other operating system.
+However, it is possible that support for additional operating systems will be added in the future.

 To use the script, follow these steps: